Parent Pay Parent Pay Search this website Open Mobile menu

 Ukulele and the 4-chord trick

-• To be able to recognise and name different parts of the ukulele
+• To be able to read ukulele chord charts

-• To understand how to hold and play a ukulele with correct technique
+• To strum a ukulele with correct technique and follow strumming patterns

-• To learn how to play 6 chords on the ukulele: C, Am, F, G, D, Em
+• To be able to play 6 chords on the ukulele; C, Am, F, G, D Em

-• To take part in whole class performances using correct technique in time with a backing track
+• To perform in time with a backing track

 Year 9

-• To be able to perform with a steady pulse, including during polyrhythms
+• To be able to read music notation on a stave

-• To perform as part of a group performance with rhythmic accuracy and a steady pulse
+• To perform as part of a percussion performance with correct technique

 Reggae Release

-• To develop ability to read music on a stave
+• To develop ability to read notation on a stave

 Music for Film

-• To understand the difference between diagetic and non-diagetic music is
+• To understand the difference between diegetic and non-diegetic music

 The Rise of British Rock and Pop